genxnetwork/grape/readme.md

    For 4th+ degrees it is simply half of total length of IBD1 segments.
  * `kinship` is the KING kinship coefficient.
  * `ersa_degree` is the degree estimated from IBD segments by ERSA, it is used for the `final_degree` in the cases where `king_degree` does not exist.
+ * `ersa_lower_bound` is the lower bound degree estimation of ERSA using confidence interval 0.99, i.e. with probability (1-0.99)/2=0.005 degree will be lower than `ersa_lower_bound`.
+ * `ersa_upper_bound` is the upper bound degree estimation of ERSA using confidence interval 0.99, i.e. with probability (1-0.99)/2=0.005 degree will be higher than `ersa_upper_bound`.
+ * `shared_ancestors` is the most likeliest number of shared ancestors, if it is 0, then one relative is a direct descendant of the other, if 1 then they probably have one common ancestor, i.e. half siblings, if 2 then they have common mother and father, for example.
  * `final_degree` is simply `king_degree` for close relatives up to 3rd degree and `ersa_degree` for distant relatives.
  * `total_seg_len` is the total length of all IBD segments, for the first 3 degrees it is calculated using KING IBD data, for the 4th+ degrees it is calculated using IBID or Germline IBD data.